30/12/2025

 Unlike when I’m traveling, I use a wooden box at home.
 Also metal mechanical pencil and something else that increases the weight a lot.
 I still try to keep things simple and accessible.
 And yes, I’m back to fountain pens!

-It’s amazing how these small details can impact every drawing or text produced.27/11/2025
+It’s amazing how these small details can impact every drawing or text produced.Love the process

 1. For TikTokusers/mainstream readers (too much text below!):